qzhang503/proteoQ/README.md

 #### 1.2.7 purgePSM

-To finish our discussion of PSM processing, let us consider having one more bash in data cleanup.
-The corresponding utility is `purgePSM`.
-It performs data purging by the CV of peptides, measured from contributing PSMs within the same sample.
-Namely, quantitations that have yielded peptide CV greater than a user-supplied cut-off will be replaced with NA.
+To conclude our discussion on PSM processing, let’s explore another tool called `purgePSM`.
+This utility is designed for data cleanup and removes quantitations based on the coefficient of variation (CV) of peptides, calculated from contributing PSMs within the same sample.
+Specifically, quantitations that result in a peptide CV greater than a specified cut-off value will be replaced with NA.

-The `purgePSM` utility reads files `/PSM/TMTset1_LCMSinj1_PSM_N.txt` etc. from a preceding step of `normPSM` and updates the files accordingly.[^5] To revert programmatically the data nullification made by `purgePSM` (should there be any), we would need to start over with `normPSM`.
-Alternatively, we may make a temporary copy of these files for a probable undo.
+The `purgePSM` utility reads files such as /PSM/TMTset1_LCMSinj1_PSM_N.txt, which are generated in the preceding step of `normPSM`, and updates these files accordingly.
+If there is a need to undo the nullification of data performed by `purgePSM`, a complete restart of the `normPSM` process is required.
+Alternatively, a temporary copy of these files can be made for potential undo purposes.

-This process takes place sample (column)-wisely while holding the places for data points that have been nullified.
-It is different to the above row filtration processes by `filter_` in that there is no *row removals* with purging.
+This process is carried out column-wise, on a sample level, while preserving the positions for data points that have been nullified.
+It differs from the row filtration processes performed by the `filter_` functions, as there are no rows being removed during the purging process.

 Earlier in section 1.2.1, we have set `plot_log2FC_cv = TRUE` by default when calling `normPSM`.
 This will plot the distributions of the CV of